canonical/rockcraft/docs/tutorials.rst

 Project Setup
 -------------

-Create a new directory and write following into a text editor and save it as ``rockcraft.yaml``:
+Create a new directory and write the following into a text editor and save it as ``rockcraft.yaml``:

 .. code-block:: yaml